Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Introduction

-5pt {\bf Structure of the paper.} We introduce augmented Lagrangian and active-set SQP in Section \ref{sec:2}.
-To motivate our algorithm and later analysis, we first design a non-practical, non-adaptive stochastic SQP in Section \ref{sec:3}.
-We then propose a practical, adaptive algorithm in Section \ref{sec:4}.
-The experiments and conclusions are presented in Sections \ref{sec:5} and \ref{sec:6}.
+2pt {\bf Structure of the paper.} We introduce the exploited augmented Lagrangian merit function and active-set SQP subproblems in Section \ref{sec:2}.
+We propose our StoSQP scheme and analyze it in Section \ref{sec:4}.
+The experiments and conclusions are in Sections \ref{sec:5} and~\ref{sec:6}.
+Due to the space limit, we defer all proofs to Appendix.